MCT-master/mct-master.github.io/_posts_draft/2021-08-27-introduction-team-b.md

 On paper, Team B is a group of four MCT students assigned by random chance.
 But after their first few meetings, this group of three Norwegians and a lone American realized that it was truly destiny that brought them together.
 Bringing a wide range of musical and technical expertise to the table, Team B hopes to combine their passions into something harder, better, faster, and stronger than the sum of their parts.
-We’re also all pretty chill guys overall :)
+We’re also all pretty chill guys overall. 😄

-### Kristian Wentzel
+## Kristian Wentzel

 <figure style="float: none">
    <img src="https://drive.google.com/uc?&id=1VvaPGHLeYD_s5RKH4W7SH8_1xw7kSXXU" alt="Kristian Wentzel" title="Kristian Wentzel" width="auto" />